ducorteam/docs/fixed-plug-react/3.0.0/README.md

 *   **Component Reusability:** This theme follows a modular approach, making components easy to reuse and extend.

  #### Deployment
-After running yarn build, deploy the contents of the dist folder to any static hosting provider, such as:
+After running yarn run build, deploy the contents of the `/dist` folder to any static hosting provider, such as:
 *   [Netlify](https://www.netlify.com/)
 *   [Vercel](https://vercel.com/)
 *   [AWS S3](https://aws.amazon.com/s3/)